 Do consultants need a specialist accountant?

 Yes.
-Professional services businesses often operate under Personal Services Income (PSI) rules, partner structures, or trust arrangements.
+Professional services firms commonly operate under Personal Services Income (PSI) rules, partnership structures or trusts, each with distinct tax and compliance consequences.

 A specialist accountant ensures compliance while structuring for tax efficiency and asset protection.